jaybee202/webpcon/README.md

 # WebpCon

+## Inspiration
+A friend told me to try OpenAI's updated image generation.
+After noticing that spotify allows you to add your own custom playlist icons, I had a perfect use case.
+After quickly getting a few great artifacts I realized that ChatGPTs images are .webp and that as not compatable with Spotify (required .png/.jpg).
+I was already in ChatGPT so it helped me create this program, readme.txt, and requirements.txt in seven prompts.

 ## Description
 WebpCon is a simple GUI application built using PyQt5 that allows users to convert `.webp` images to `.png` or `.jpg` formats.
 Users can select either a single file or an entire folder for conversion, with an option to include subfolders.